Aero-ComSci/Bell-Ringer----220/README.md

 [Bridge]
 32 bits in a row
-High to low they neatly flow
+High to low, they neatly flow
-From -2^31 to the thirty-one
+From minus two billion to two billion
 All compacted in this binary show

 [Chorus]